Experimental: proposed new XSLT 4.0 instruction. Used to choose one of a number of alternative outputs, based on the value of a supplied expression.

 Notes on the Saxon implementation

-Implemented experimentally in Saxon 11; syntax extensions must be enabled.
+Available from Saxon 11; requires syntax extensions to be enabled.

 select attribute contains an expression which must deliver